MautushiD/Cowsformer/Draft.md

 ## References:

 [1] Andrea Pretto a,*, Gianpaolo Savio a, Flaviana Gottardo b, Francesca Uccheddu c, Gianmaria Concheri a a Department of Civil, Environmental and Architectural Engineering, University of Padua, Italy for A novel low-cost visual ear tag based identification system for precision beef cattle livestock farming.
-2022. , https://doi.org/10.1016/j.inpa.2022.10.003
+2022. , https://doi.org/10.1016/j.inpa.2022.10.003 <br>
 [2] Jan-Hendrik Witte, Jorge Marx Gom ́ ez for Introducing a New Workflow for Pig Posture Classification Based on a Combination of YOLO and EfficientNet.
-2022.
+2022. <br>
 [3] Yongliang Qiao⁎, Matthew Truman, Salah Sukkarieh for Cattle segmentation and contour extraction based on Mask R-CNN for precision livestock farming.
-2019.
+2019. <br>
 [4] Muhammad Hussain for YOLO-v1 to YOLO-v8, the Rise of YOLO and Its Complementary Nature toward Digital Manufacturing and Industrial Defect Detection.
-2023 , https://doi.org/10.3390/machines11070677
+2023 , https://doi.org/10.3390/machines11070677 <br>